zchyde/brooklinebooksmith.com/_posts/2016-03-07-naptime-in-grave-city-brian-chippendales-puke-force.md

 published: true
 featured: false
 date: 2016-03-08T09:00:00.000Z
-description: null
+description: I first became hip to Brian Chippendale back in 2002.
+I was standing in a now-defunct record store in Cambridge rifling through the new arrivals when it hit me-actually more like singed my fingertips.
 featured_image_path: /pukeforcecover.jpg
 featured_image_position: 30
 show_featured_image_in_post: false
-fancy_font: null
+fancy_font:
-category: null
+category:
-staff: carl
+staff:
 books:
-  - null
 ---